 ECON 361-0 International Trade International and interregional trade.
 Factors influencing trade in goods and services between areas.
 Reasons for and effects of impediments to trade, such as transport costs, tariffs, quotas, and voluntary export restrictions.
 Prerequisites: 281, 310-1,2, 311.
-ECON 362-0 International Finance Determination of exchange rates, balance of payments, and international exchange rates, balance of payments, and international asset flows and prices; international transmission of macroeconomic disturbances.
+ECON 362-0 International Finance Determination of exchange rates, balance of payments, and international asset flows and prices; international transmission of macroeconomic disturbances.
 Prerequisites: 281, 310-1, 311.

 ECON 370-0 Environmental and Natural Resource Economics Externalities and the role of property rights, pollution, waste disposal, common property problems, renewable resource management, nonrenewable resource use and depletion, recyclable resources, water allocation, and management of public lands.
 Prerequisites: 281, 310-1,2.
+May not receive credit for both this course and 372 or 373.
 ECON 371-0 Economics of Energy Analysis of the functioning and regulation of electricity, oil, and natural gas markets.
 Includes discussion of competition and environmental concerns.
 Prerequisites: 281; 310-1,2